by Carolyn Thomas ♥ @HeartSisters

 Oh, sure, you can do last-minute Christmas shopping for another scented candle, or a lovely piece of pottery that might end up on the yard sale table together some day.
-Or you can decide to shop for a truly useful gift for any women in your life who have been diagnosed with heart disease.
-Here’s why, in my admittedly biased view, that gift should be A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press) – along with some simple and painless ways for you to make that happen in time for Santa’s arrival:
+Or you can decide to shop for a truly useful gift for the woman in your life who has been diagnosed with heart disease.
+Here’s why, in my admittedly biased view, that gift should be A Woman’s Guide to Living with Heart Disease – along with some simple and painless ways for you to make that happen in time for Santa’s arrival.
+You can even save 30% off the list price if you order from my publisher, Johns Hopkins University Press!)

 WHAT READERS ARE SAYING: